derekhans/derekhans.github.io/_posts/2026-05-08-api-authentication-through-azure-entra-and-api-management.md

 ### Observability

 APIM emits logs and metrics to Azure Monitor and Application Insights.
-Every request — including the caller subscription, response code, latency, and matched policies — is recorded.
+Every request captures logging data, including the caller subscription, response code, latency, and matched policies.
 Failed JWT validation events show up distinctly.

 This gives security and platform teams a single place to look for API access anomalies: who is calling what, at what volume, and with what result codes.
 That signal does not exist when auth is spread across backend services.

+Centralizing this observability through APIM also enables a single point to present these events to a SEIM system, allowing for security or cyber incident response to API-based DDoS attacks or brute force authentication attempts.

 ## How the Two Layers Divide Responsibility